 Aside from the potential fines for Medicare fraud the federal government generally pursues prison sentences as a punishment for violations.
-Usually clinics and doctors are the most commonly charged in Medicare fraud or abuse cases.
+Usually, clinics and doctors are the most commonly charged in Medicare fraud or abuse cases.

-Targeted defendants in these cases are frequently doctors, dentists, clinics, nursing home managers, pharmacists, home care providers, laboratory owners and operators, and ambullette transportation business owners who have been accused of administrative or criminal violations of any of the Michigan or the United States’ Medicare rules.
+Targeted defendants in these cases are frequently doctors, dentists, clinics, nursing home managers, pharmacists, home care providers, laboratory owners and operators, and ambulette transportation business owners who have been accused of administrative or criminal violations of any of Michigan law or the United States’ Medicare rules.
 A good federal defense lawyer should have all the necessary experience and resources to handle your case at any stage from the initial investigation of fraud claims to trial if necessary.

 Who is the best attorney to protect you if you are accused of Medicare fraud?
 We hope that you will consider LEWIS & DICKSTEIN, P.L.L.C., Michigan’s Premier Criminal Defense Law Firm.
 We have a team of federal criminal defense attorneys who are known to be a credible litigation threat to the United States Attorney and we are not afraid to win!
-If you would like a free consultation and case evaluation relative to your federal criminal charges, please call LEWIS & DICKSTEIN, P.L.L.C. at (248) 263-6800 or fill out a Request for Assistance Form and one of the law firm’s owners/partners will promptly contact you.
+If you would like a free consultation and case evaluation relative to your federal criminal charges, please call LEWIS & DICKSTEIN, P.L.L.C.

 We will not just aggressively help you…we will effectively help you!